Techcps/GSP-Short-Trick/Administering an AlloyDB Database/techcps1086.md

 export ALLOYDB=
 ```

-4. Below commands to **store the Private IP address of the AlloyDB instance on the AlloyDB client VM**
+4. Below commands **store the Private IP address of the AlloyDB instance on the AlloyDB client VM**
 ```
 echo $ALLOYDB  > alloydbip.txt
 ```